makrozai/sistdomain/README.md

 * Autosize - resizes text area to fit text
 * validator - HTML from validator using jQuery
 * jQuery Smart Wizard

-## Other templates and useful resources
-* [Free Bootstrap Admin Templates](https://colorlib.com/wp/free-bootstrap-admin-dashboard-templates/ "Bootstrap Admin Templates on Colorlib") - List of the best Free Bootstrap admin dashboard templates that are available for free for personal and commercial use.
-* [Free Admin Templates](https://colorlib.com/wp/free-html5-admin-dashboard-templates/ "List of free HTML based admin templates by Colorlib") - Long list of the best free HTML5 powered admin dashboard templates.
-Available for personal and commercial use.
-* [Angular Templates](https://colorlib.com/wp/angularjs-admin-templates/ "Angular Admin Templates on Colorlib") - List of the most popular admin templates based on AngularJS.
-* [HTML Admin Templates](https://colorlib.com/wp/html-admin-templates/ "Material Design Admin Templates on Colorlib") - Most of these templates are based on AngularJS and uses a stunning Material design.
-* [Bootstrap Admin Templates](https://colorlib.com/wp/bootstrap-admin-templates/ "List of Premium Bootstrap Admin Templates by Colorlib") - List of premium Bootstrap admin templates that uses a minimal flat or material design.
-Majority of these themes uses AngularJS but HTML5 versions are also available.
-* [WordPress Admin Templates](https://colorlib.com/wp/wordpress-admin-dashboard-themes-plugins/ "List of WordPress Admin Dashboard Templates and Plugins by Colorlib") - List of the best WordPress admin dashboard templates and plugins that will add a personal touch to your WordPress dashboard.
-* [WordPress Themes](https://colorlib.com/wp/free-wordpress-themes/ "List of Free WordPress themes by Colorlib") - A huge selection of the best free WordPress themes that are all licensed under GPL and are available for personal and commercial use without restrictions.

-## License information
-Gentelella is licensed under The MIT License (MIT).
-Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
-But you always need to state that Colorlib is the original author of this template.

-Project is developed and maintained by [Colorlib](https://colorlib.com/ "Colorlib - Make Your First Blog") and Aigars Silkalns